Key messages on chronic fatigue

 5. Nutrient Deficiencies

 Vitamins and minerals such as Vitamin B12, Vitamin D, and folic acid are essential for a well-functioning metabolism.
-The comprehensive health check provides an overview of your nutrient status and indicates whether a deficiency is present.
+The comprehensive health check provides an overview of your nutrient status and indicates whether a deficiency is the reason you are always tired.

-Many people carry their symptoms with them for a long time – not because they don't know something is wrong, but because they shy away from the effort of clarification.
+Many people carry their symptoms with them for a long time – not because they don't know something is wrong, but because they shy away from the effort required for clarification.
 Doctor's appointments, waiting times, and complicated procedures often prevent them from taking action.
 But this is exactly where

-Simple: You can conveniently perform the tests from home .
+Simple: Thanks to home testing, you can conveniently conduct the tests from home.

 Fast: Your results are evaluated in certified laboratories and are available to you digitally – clear and easy to understand.